 Our cost of revenue consists primarily of products purchased from third-party suppliers, inbound freight, excess and obsolete inventory adjustments and royalties.
 Our implants and instruments are manufactured to our specifications by third-party suppliers.
+We purchase the raw materials to make our specialized bracing products in our own facility in lowa.
 The majority of our implants and instruments are produced in the United States.
 We recognize cost of revenue for consigned implants at the time the implant is used in surgery and the related revenue is recognized.
 Prior to their use in surgery, the cost of consigned implants is recorded as inventory in our balance sheet.
 The costs of instruments are typically capitalized and not included in cost of revenue unless sold as a set to our international stocking distributors or directly to hospitals.
 We expect our cost of revenue to increase in absolute dollars due primarily to increased sales volume and changes in the geographic mix of our sales as our international operations tend to have a higher cost of revenue as a percentage of sales.

 Our gross profit is calculated by subtracting our cost of revenue from revenue and is expected to increase in absolute dollars due primarily to increased sales volume and sales mix to customers based in the United States.
 Our gross profit as a percentage of total revenue, or gross margin, was similar across all periods presented.
-Our gross margin is impacted by the mix of revenue between the United States, where we earn a higher gross margin that is required to pay sales commissions, and international, where we earn a lower gross margin because the distributor is responsible for paying sales commissions.
+Our gross margin is impacted by the mix of revenue between the United States, where we earn a higher gross margin that is required to pay sales commissions, and international stocking distributors, where we earn a lower gross margin because the distributor is responsible for paying sales commissions.